 Step 3: Modify The Path

 To modify the path, you need to work with the anchor points.
 Press & hold the Alt/Option for Win/MAC and Click & drag at the anchor point.
 You will find two handles.
 Release the Alt/Option for Win/MAC and press and hold Alt/Option again then click and move a handle.
 When you move a handle, you can control the curve in the path.
 To remove an anchor point, just click on that and the point will be removed.
 To add an anchor point, just click on the path and you will have one.
 To move a point, press & hold the Ctrl/Command for Win/MAC and click at a point, then place at another spot.
-The less anchor point you use, the smoother the path will be.
+The fewer anchor point you use, the smoother the path will be.
 But, do not use too few points as you may not get a perfect result.